Physics-50/Module-1/docs/week3.md

 -----
 ## Week 3 - Generating Data to Test a Hypothesis

 ## Data Collection

+With the background reading complete, you are now ready to start the data collection process.

 ### Step 1: Set-up a Spreadsheet
 Your spreadsheet should allow you to: